apache/royale-docs/component-sets/mxroyale.md

 The source code for these emulations is in the SDK at frameworks/projects/MXRoyale/src/main/royale.

 **Working emulations**
+This component set has working emulations in these general areas:

+* AdvancedDataGrid features
+* Charts
+* Collections
+* Containers
+* Controls (dozens of them!)
+* Core utilities
+* Effects
+* Events
+* Formaters
+* Graphics
+* Loggers
+* Managers
+* Messaging
+* Printing
+* RPC (Remote Procedure Call)
+* Skins
+* States
+* Styles
+* Utilities
+* Validators

 **Stubs**

-When creating a lower-level emulation component, we first want to try to get the migrating user's app to compile.
-So the process is to quickly create a class of the same package name and class name as the Flex component and do one of
+When you browse the components in the SDK, you will encounter some that seem to have no function code.
+This is a _stub_.
+We have created it so we can get an app migrating from Flex to compile, creating a class of the same package name and class name as the Flex component but removing all of the code and leaving a TODO note

-1. Copy in Royale APIs (renaming them if necessary)
-2. Copy in the API from the flex-sdk repo (if it will work as is) or
-3. Copy in the API from the flex-sdk repo, remove all of the code and leave a TODO note

-If we use the third option the result is a _stub_.
-The application can compile but this particular component does not do anything yet.
-The next task will be to add the minimal code the component need sto perform its most basic functions, and put optional and special-case functions into beads a developer can add to the component strand.
+The application including this stub can compile but the component does not do anything yet.
+The next task will be to add the minimal code the component needs to perform its most basic functions, and put optional and special-case functions into beads a developer can add to the component strand.